StrataFoundation/strata-data-pipelines/README.md

 docker build --build-arg NPM_TOKEN=$NPM_TOKEN .
 ```

-You should use the `wumbo-terraform` repo to deploy the full pipeline.
+You should use the `strata-terraform` repo to deploy the full pipeline.
 We use app.terraform.io to provision and launch terraform objects on AWS.

 # Local Development